 網友 Scott Cheng 鞋評 / ANTA KT7

 To make the long story short, I was planning to wear my Jordan 34 for this week for a new shoe review.
-However, after having coffee with Mr. B, whom I cannot disclose his real name for reasons, he convinced me that I should lace up my BHM.
+However, after having coffee with Mr. B, whom I cannot disclose his real name for reasons, he convinced me that I should lace up my Anta KT7 BHM.
 That is the quick version of why I changed my mind.

 This time, I am gonna do this review in different sessions.
 First, I am going to focus on the performance review itself, and then I will be telling you some other details on this piece, as well as my usual old man’s rant on the basketball kicks/companies in general.